 Last Week's Goals:

 MAGE STORM: Think about what else I could do with this story.
-Still thinking.
+Some thinking.
+Not enough yet.

 THE SHAMAN'S CURSE/THE VOICE OF PROPHECY: Nothing for this week.
 Easy one.